-- Risks, blockers and decisions
+- Risks, blockers, and decisions

 When do I need it?

 While it’s a common misconception that Change Requests are negative, they are simply a part of effective project management for communicating that the anticipated scope has changed.
-Especially when this happens later on in projects, these scope change decisions can be made with confidence and will result in better outcome.
+Especially when this happens later on in projects, these scope change decisions can be made with confidence and will result in better outcomes.
 It’s essential to educate the client on the Change Request process early on so everyone’s familiar with it.